 Even today, sensitive viewers can appreciate the boldness with which Dracula oversteps the boundaries defined by earlier cinematic horrors.

-This is seen most clearly in Dracula’s feral eyes and fangs, the blood welling up from the hearts of staked vampire women, and the unmistakable sexuality of the relationship between the vampire and his victims.
+This is seen most clearly in Dracula’s feral eyes and fangs (this film was the first time in cinema that Dracula had been seen using long sharp canine teeth to drain his victims of blood), the blood welling up from the hearts of staked vampire women, and the unmistakable sexuality of the relationship between the vampire and his victims.

 Released in some markets as Horror of Dracula and followed in 1966 by Dracula: Prince of Darkness.